Home » Top 10 Tips for Buying Seeds Online

 Most seed catalogs begin arriving in the mail between Thanksgiving and Christmas, and this is not by accident.

-They do this because it’s winter and we are able to be inside more.
+They do this because it’s winter and we can be inside more.
 We have more time to kick up our feet and dream of gardening.

 Seed catalogs are full of beautiful, colorful images of vegetables, flowers, and herbs designed to entice our spending.
 But keep in mind professional photographers do these images, and more than likely, the vegetables and flowers we grow in our backyard gardens will not look like these.
 So don’t be persuaded.

-Not all seed companies send out seed catalogs nowadays with online shopping being made so easy and it saves trees as well as keeps expenses down for the company.
+Not all seed companies send out seed catalogs nowadays, as online shopping is made so easy.
+This saves trees and keeps the company’s expenses down.

-If you don’t receive a catalog that you may wish to receive, look on the seed companies website and request a catalog if they have one in print.
+If you don’t receive a catalog that you may wish to receive, look on the seed company’s website and request one if they have one in print.
 They are free!

 1. Plan for the Whole Year

-Many seed companies have only a specific supply of seeds in stock, and once they are sold, there are no more available.
+Many seed companies have only a specific supply of seeds in stock, and once they are sold, no more are available.

 In recent years, since 2020, seed companies have struggled to keep up with demand.